Work From Home Motivation Tips

 And when you’re working from home, there will be those days when you feel pretty good about the fact that you even managed to get a pair of clean-ish yoga pants on.
 And if you’re getting work done and staying ahead of deadlines, more power to you!

-But then there’s those days when you’re feeling less than ready to tackle the simplest of to-do lists items.
+But then there’s those days when you’re feeling less than ready to tackle the simplest of to-do list items.
 And that’s when your sweats and tangled hair can really be working against you.

 Thankfully, a shower and clean change of clothes can make a world of difference.
 There’s something about the process of rinsing away the previous day and a fresh set of clothes that can really refresh your entire perspective and put a little spring in your step.
 As a bonus, you might find that a shower provides you with a little inspiration as well as motivation.